-For MBR disk, please check how many partitions there are already on hard drive?
-Because MBR disk only supports creating up to 4 primary partitions or 3 primary partitions and 1 extended partition which may include one or more logical partitions.
+For MBR disk, please check how many partitions are already on the hard drive.
+Because MBR disk supports creating up to 4 primary partitions.
 If the number of partitions reaches the upper limit, please visit how to convert to logical partition to change one primary partition to logical one and then you can create partition(s) on it.
-For GPT disk, you can create partitions without limitation.
-And you can have more primary partitions.
+For GPT disk, you can create partitions without limitation and you can have more primary partitions.
 However, the Windows implementation restricts this to 128 partitions.

 How To Create Partition?

-Tips: No matter which way you choose, please download AOMEI Partition Assistant in order to follow the guide.
+Tips: No matter which way you choose, please download AOMEI Partition Assistant in order to follow the below steps.

 Solution 1: Create partition with unallocated space

-Step1: Install and launch AOMEI Partition Assistant.
-Right click the unallocated space and select "Create Partition" in the left panel (if there is no unallocated space, please go to Solution 2).
+Step1: Install and run AOMEI Partition Assistant on your computer.
+Right-click the unallocated space and select "Create Partition" in the left panel (if there is no unallocated space, please go to Solution 2).

 We suggest you set the file system as NTFS.

 If you set the drive letter as "None", the partition will be hidden, in other words, you cannot view it in "My Computer".